Nekidev/search/README.md

 Before being able to search stuff, you'll have to set up a Google API key and create a programmable search engine from the Google console.

-Head over to [this Google documentation page]() to create an API key.
-If you don't have any Google Cloud project, create one from the same popup.
+Head over to [this Google Cloud Console page](https://console.cloud.google.com/apis/credentials) to create an API key.
+If you don't have any Google Cloud project, create one.
 Grab the generated API key, you may want to store it in an `.env` file as `GOOGLE_API_KEY=`.

 Once that's done, you'll need to create a programmable search engine.
 Head over to [this Google Cloud Console page](https://programmablesearchengine.google.com/controlpanel/create) to create a